openwisp/netjsonconfig/docs/source/general/basics.rst

         ]
     }

+From now on we will use the term *configuration dictionary* to refer to NetJSON DeviceConfiguration objects.

 Backends
 --------

-A backend is a python class used to process the configuration and generate the final router configuration, each supported firmware or opearting system will have its own backend and third parties can write their own custom backends.
+A backend is a python class used to process the *configuration dictionary* and generate the final router configuration, each supported firmware or opearting system will have its own backend and third parties can write their own custom backends.

 The current implemented backends are: